 This healthy nutrient rich Chocolate Banana Peanut Butter Smoothie for Healing a Broken Bone is high in calcium, magnesium, vitamin D, protein, and vitamin K. It is what I have been drinking since breaking my ankle to make sure that I am getting all the nutrients I need.

 If you found this recipe by searching for foods that heal a broken bone, I am sorry that's the reason you're here.
 I know all too well what you are going through and the pain you are in.
-I know all about the tears, frustration, and even depression that comes along with breaking a bone.
+I know all about the tears, frustration, and even depression that come along with breaking a bone.

-The best advice that I can give you is to remember that this is only temporary, and to think about all the things that you are grateful for.
+The best advice that I can give you is to remember that this is only temporary and to think about all the things that you are grateful for.
 That is what helps me get through the times that I am feeling down.

 I created this Chocolate Banana Peanut Butter Smoothie for Healing a Broken Bone recipe because these are all the ingredients that I put in my morning smoothie to make sure that I am getting all the nutrients that I need to heal.
 These are all ingredients that I use on a regular basis, but I did research on what ingredients to include in my diet after I broke my ankle.

 There are a lot of ingredients in this smoothie, which also adds up to a lot of calories.
-There's good reason for this.
+There's a good reason for this.
 You want more nutrients when your body is healing a broken bone.
 Your body is working overtime and it takes a large amount of energy to do so.

 When I was taking acetaminophen for the pain, I had a hard time eating much of anything.
 So my solution was to make this smoothie first thing in the morning, then take the pain medicine.
-The extra strength acetaminophen made my stomach feel yucky, even when I lessened the dose.
+The extra-strength acetaminophen made my stomach feel yucky, even when I lessened the dose.

 I want to make sure that I am getting all the calcium, magnesium, iron, vitamin D, and all the other nutrients that my body needs so that the healing process goes as quickly as possible.

-Besides my daily morning smoothie, I took homeopathic symphytum officinale 200CK or 30C (also known as knitbone or boneset) for a few months.
+Besides my daily morning smoothie, I took homeopathic symphytum officinale 200CK or 30C (also known as knit bone or boneset) for a few months.
 The dose depended upon what my local health food store had in stock when I went.
 I also took arnica montana 30C.

 I drink lemon juice in water for some extra vitamin C, which is said to be good for collagen formation.